 As a result of recent and past forest management practices, the BRCF contains a diversity of wildlife habitats, significant wetlands areas, and depleted but potentially productive forest resources.
-As such, the recommended wildlife habitat management approach is to provide and maintain a diversity of vegetative communities while facilitating the natural recovery of the post-harvest forest.
+As such, the recommended wildlife habitat management approach is to provide and maintain the diversity of vegetative communities while facilitating the natural recovery of the post-harvest forest.
 Active restoration in specific areas may be required to create desirable habitat conditions.
-The Forest Stewardship Plan for BRCF (see Appendix F) and the Wildlife Habitat Management Plan (see Appendix G) provide detailed information and recommendations to accomplish this outcome.
+The Forest Stewardship Plans for BRCF and the Wildlife Habitat Management Plans provide detailed information and recommendations to achieve this outcome.

-The overall wildlife habitat management goal for the BRCF is to promote a diversity in both composition and age structure of vegetative communities to create and sustain suitable habitats for a full range of naturally occurring wildlife populations, including rare, threatened and endangered species.
-Appendix I contains a list of wildlife species known to occur on BRCF.
+The overall wildlife habitat management goal for the BRCF is to promote a diversity in both composition and age structure of vegetative communities to create and sustain suitable habitats for a full range of naturally occurring wildlife populations, including species of greatest conservation need as identified in the NH Wildlife Action Plan, including threatened and endangered species.
+Appendix J contains a list of wildlife species known to occur on BRCF.

-The Wildlife Habitat Management Plan (see Appendix G) provides general wildlife habitat recommendations related to: acorn/nut production, conifer regeneration, wetlands, early successional/young forest habitat, dead and down woody material, cavity trees, woods roads, log landings, and old field habitat.
-The Wildlife Habitat Management Plan also provides site-specific recommendations for the current five-year planning period to restore an old field habitat and establish two (2) wildlife habitat focus areas within the BRCF.
+The Wildlife Habitat Management Plans provide general wildlife habitat recommendations related to acorn/nut production, conifer regeneration, wetlands, early successional/young forest habitat, dead and down woody material, cavity trees, woods roads, log landings, and old field habitat.